Developer’s plans for NY food, entertainment venue may offer hints on Bangor Mall Macy’s

 Acropolis also released a concept drawing of the New York space showing a plan for two restaurants with patios, three fast casual dining areas and a 30,000-square-foot entertainment area.
 There also are several small, high-end retail locations.

-“Our ideal tenant mix would be something like CoreLife Eatery, Blaze Pizza and Smashburger, two strong national or regional restaurant brands, and a complementary 30,000-square-foot entertainment concept, which we are currently in negotiations with,” Rick Lickfield, director of leasing for Acropolis, said in a prepared statement.
+“Our ideal tenant mix would be something like CoreLife Eatery, Blaze Pizza and Smashburger, two strong national or regional restaurant brands, and a complementary 30,000-square-foot entertainment concept, which we are currently in negotiations with,” Rich Lickfield, director of leasing for Acropolis, said in a prepared statement.

 The Clay Macy’s store closed in April 2017 as part of a plan to close 100 of its 730 stores nationwide.
 Lionheart bought the store at auction for $945,000, according to The Post-Standard of Syracuse.

 Lickfield told the newspaper Acropolis had contacted Mike Kohan, the real estate investor from Great Neck who bought the Great Northern Mall in February 2017 for $8.5 million.
-But Litchfield said Acropolis now is only involved in the redevelopment of the former Macy’s store, not the rest of the mall.
+But Lickfield said Acropolis now is only involved in the redevelopment of the former Macy’s store, not the rest of the mall.
 Like the Bangor Mall, Great Northern Mall has lost many tenants in the past few years and has a high vacancy rate.

 Acropolis commercial real estate agent Rob Zaccaria said that like other malls, the Great Northern Mall has experienced a decline in recent years.

-Note: Correction: Rich Lickfield’s name was misspelled in an earlier version of this story.